OpenStickCommunity/gp2040ce-binary-tools/README.md

 ### concatenate

-**concatenate** combines a GP2040-CE firmware .bin file (such as from a fresh build) and a GP2040-CE board's storage section .bin, and produces a properly-offset .bin file suitable for flashing to a board.
+**concatenate** combines a GP2040-CE firmware .bin file (such as from a fresh build) and a GP2040-CE board's storage section .bin or config (with footer) .bin, and produces a properly-offset .bin file suitable for flashing to a board.
 This may be useful to ensure the board is flashed with a particular configuration, for instances such as producing a binary to flash many boards with a particular configuration (specific customizations, etc.), or keeping documented backups of what you're testing with during development.

 Sample usage: